patrickneiler/artifact-exercise/INTERVIEW.md

 - **Vacation Planner**: Dynamic itinerary generator with interactive maps.
 - **Music Composition Studio**: AI-assisted music creation with live previews.
 - **3D Character Designer**: Text-to-3D model generator with customization.

-_See the interview scenario for more details on each artifact type._

 ---